Herschel/SPIRE Infrared Astronomy Schools Ask an Astronomer Media

 ©Rutherford Appleton Labratory

-> The Heterodyne Instrument for the Far Infrared, HIFI, is a high-resolution spectrometer that looks at a single point in the sky.
+> The Heterodyne Instrument for the Far Infrared, HIFI, was a high-resolution spectrometer that looks at a single point in the sky.
 A spectrometer is an instrument that splits light into the light spectrum, its individual components.
-HIFI is built in the Netherlands, and Canada contributes hardware components to this very complex instrument.
+HIFI was built in the Netherlands, and Canada contributed hardware components to this very complex instrument.

 >

-The Photometric Array Camera and Spectrometer, PACS, is an infrared spectrometer and camera.
-It can receive infrared light not just from one point, but a small patch in the sky ranging from 60 to 200µm.
-It is assembled and tested in Germany.
+The Photometric Array Camera and Spectrometer, PACS, was an infrared spectrometer and camera.
+It received infrared light, ranging in wavelength from 60 to 200µm, not just from one point, but a small patch in the sky.
+It was assembled and tested in Germany.

-> The Spectral and Photometric Imaging Receiver, SPIRE, is similar to PACS in that it is an infrared camera plus spectrometer that looks simultaneously at a whole region in the sky.
-However, it takes care of the longer wavelength range from 200 to 670µm.
-It is assembled and tested in the UK.
+> The Spectral and Photometric Imaging Receiver, SPIRE, was similar to PACS in that it was an infrared camera plus spectrometer that looked simultaneously at a whole region in the sky.
+However, it observed in the longer wavelength range from 200 to 670µm.
+It was assembled and tested in the UK.
 The University of Lethbridge leads the Canadian contribution to SPIRE, which is funded by the Canadian Space Agency.

 Herschel / SPIRE